Tom1k98/proc/README.md

-# script for listing processes on machines
+# script for listing processes